craftyfm/craft-iconify/README.md

 ```bash
 ./craft iconify/download {iconset}
 ```
-Leave {iconset} empty to download only the selected icon sets from the plugin settings.
+Leave {iconset} empty to download all the selected icon sets from the plugin settings.

 ---

-## 🧩 Twig Usage
+## Twig Usage

 Use the `iconify()` Twig function to render icons in your templates: